TichiOigara/portfolio/README.md

 #### This is a simple Portfolio website.
 #### By [TichiOigara](https://github.com/TichiOigara)
 ## Description
 Portfolio website displays my profile, skills, educational background and links to projects that I have done.
-It also has a section for contacting me should you want to.
+The project is built using HTML which structured the web page.
+CSS is used for styling.
 ## Setup/Installation Requirements
 In order to use this application:
 * Clone or Download the repository to your computer.